awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.md

 ## Modifying the Oracle Replica Mode<a name="oracle-read-replicas.changing-replica-mode"></a>

-To change the replica mode of an existing replica, use either the AWS CLI or RDS API\.
-When you change to mounted mode, the replica disconnects all active connections\.
-When you change to read\-only mode, Amazon RDS initializes Active Data Guard\.
+To change the replica mode of an existing replica database, use either the AWS CLI or RDS API\.
+When you change the replica mode to mounted, the replica disconnects all active connections\.
+When you change the mode to read\-only, Amazon RDS initializes Active Data Guard\.

-The change operation can take a few minutes\.
+The operation to change the replica mode can take a few minutes\.
 During the operation, the DB instance status changes to **modifying**\.
 For more information about status changes, see [DB Instance Status](Overview.DBInstance.Status.md)\.

 ### AWS CLI<a name="oracle-read-replicas.changing-replica-mode.cli"></a>